A. J. P. Taylor: Academic career

-Taylor graduated from Oxford in 1927 with first-class honours.
-After working briefly as a legal clerk, he began his post-graduate work, going to Vienna to study the impact of the Chartist movement on the Revolution of 1848.
+Taylor graduated from Oxford in 1927 with a first-class honours degree.
+After working briefly as a legal clerk, he began his post-graduate work, going to Vienna to study the impact of the Chartist movement on the Revolutions of 1848.
 When this topic turned out not to be feasible, he switched to studying the question of Italian unification over a two-year period.
 This resulted in his first book, The Italian Problem in European Diplomacy, 1847–49 published in 1934.